 Social Listening tools like Brand24, help you to monitor what people are saying about your business on social media.
 Even if they don’t tag you, Brand24 will still notify you if your company name is mentioned.
-Measure your PR efforts and see reach and engagement data all in one place.
+Measure your Digital PR efforts and see reach and engagement data all in one place.

 You can also find referral traffic in Google Analytics, breaking down which sources and mediums you get your traffic (email, referral websites, social media, etc.).

 ROI or return on investment SEO metrics are where you see your efforts come to fruition.
 Once you gain more organic traffic, these two metrics should increase as well.
 Ultimately, these metrics are the ones you’re dying to see increase significantly as a small business.

 Conversions and leads are the all-important metrics of success for small businesses.
 Without them, you wouldn’t be able to thrive as a business.
 Following best practices for on-page and off-page optimization should improve your conversion rate and number of leads.

 So how do you measure leads and conversions?

 Some quantitative ways to measure leads include:

 - Inbound phone calls to your business

 Organic conversion tracking is a little more complicated.
 Google Analytics event tracking is one way to see how many people convert on a certain page feature.
 You can set an “event” to track how many people click a feature such as a “book now” button.